roshanlam/Spider/README.md

 celery -A spider.tasks.celery_app worker --loglevel=info
 ```
 2. Dispatch a Crawl Task:
-Run the run_crawler.py file.
+In a seperate terminal, from the root of thr project, run the run_crawler.py file.
 Make sure to change the URL in the file to queue that URL to the celery instance

 ```bash
 python run_crawler.py